 Histogenics Corporation (the "Company") was incorporated under the laws of the Commonwealth of Massachusetts on June 28, 2000 and has its principal operations in Waltham, Massachusetts.
 In 2006, the Company's board of directors approved a corporate reorganization pursuant to which the Company incorporated as a Delaware corporation.
 The Company is a regenerative medicine company engaged in developing and commercializing products in the musculoskeletal segment of the marketplace.
-The Company combines cell therapy and tissue engineering technologies to develop products for tissue repair and regeneration focusing on patients suffering from cartilage-derived pain and immobility.
-The Company is developing technology and products to reverse or prevent cartilage damage, including NeoCart for the repair of cartilage lesions.
-NeoCart is currently in a Phase 3 clinical trial in the United States under a special protocol assessment with the U.S. Food and Drug Administration ("FDA") for the treatment of knee cartilage damage.
+The Company combines cell therapy and tissue engineering technologies to develop products for tissue repair and regeneration and is initially focused on patients suffering from cartilage-derived pain and immobility.
+The Company's most advanced product, NeoCart, is currently in a Phase 3 clinical trial in the United States (the "U.S.") under a special protocol assessment with the U.S. Food and Drug Administration ("FDA") for the treatment of knee cartilage damage.